 That's great news, but Barr repeating it over and over and over again, six or seven times.

-I mean, that's that's a little excessive.
+I mean, that's a little excessive.

-Can anybody the president keep speaking?
+Can anybody believe the president keeps it?

 I could keep going on with this forever and ever and ever.